I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Sunlight Shining on the Earth's Surface

 \subsection{Brittin and Gamow's Theory}

-In a simple theory, Brittin and Gamow have suggested that sunlight shining on the earth, pumps entropy out into space, thereby allowing negentropy to accumulate on the earth's surface.
+In a little-known theory, Brittin and Gamow have suggested that sunlight shining on the earth, pumps entropy out into space, thereby allowing negentropy to accumulate on the earth's surface.
 The sun's radiation consists of high temperature photons coming from the surface at \textit{T$_{{\rm s}}$} $\simeq$ 5,900$^\circ$ K, which spreads out in space and becomes diluted.
 By the time it reaches the earth's surface, it's energy density corresponds to a temperature of the earth ({\textit{T$_{{\rm e}}$} $\simeq$ 300$^\circ$ K), so these photons are not in thermodynamic equilibrium.\\ Brittin and Gamow use the quantum theory of radiation to show that the net entropy change when sunlight interacts with the earth's surface is:\cite{Gamow61}

 which is negative because \textit{T$_{{\rm s}}$} $>$ \textit{T$_{{\rm e}}$}.
 So the entropy at the earth's surface is reduced.
 They reason that this is not contrary to the second law of thermodynamics because it is simply due to the temperature gradient \textit{T$_{{\rm s}}$} $>$ \textit{T$_{{\rm e}}$} $>$ \textit{T$_{{\rm space}}$}, but see below.
-(Note this effect is not limited to sunlight, but also occurs with light from an artificial source.
-For example, light from a halogen lamp can also lower entropy levels, because \textit{T$_{{\rm h}}$} $\simeq$ 3000$^\circ$ K and so a temperature gradient similar to sunlight, applies \textit{T$_{{\rm h}}$} $>$ \textit{T$_{{\rm e}}$} $>$ \textit{T$_{{\rm space}}$}.)
+(Note this effect can also occur with light from an artificial source, such as an halogen lamp.)
 However, there is a hidden complication, whether the source is natural or artificial.\\ This mechanism enables negative entropy to build up on the earth's surface, {\it provided it can be stored.\/} In the case of sunlight, they calculate that photosynthesis has an efficiency of about 10\% for capturing this negative entropy.
-Brittin and Gamow suggest that this is the source of order for the food chain, which Schr\"odinger proposed to be a current of negative entropy.\cite{SchrodingerA, SchrodingerB} As a result, this is not a purely physical theory because it relies upon plants (and hence biochemistry) to capture the negentropy.
-(This may explain why there is not much published by physicists about this.)
-This theory would be more interesting to physics if there is a physical mechanism to store the negentropy produced.
+Brittin and Gamow suggest that this is the source of order for the food chain, which Schr\"odinger proposed to be a current of negative entropy.\cite{SchrodingerA, SchrodingerB} If this is the only mechanism for storage, then this is not a purely physical theory because it relies upon plants (and hence biochemistry) to capture the negentropy.
+However, we now show that there is a mechanism in physics to store the negentropy produced.